0mniteck/Signal-Desktop-Mobian/README.md

 This project builds Signal Desktop for Mobian on Arm64, currently targeting branch `5.11.x`.

-The aim is to keep up with the standard release schedule +1 day for build time.
+The aim is to keep up with the standard release schedule plus a few hours for build time.

-This is the release for `5.11.0`, `builds/release/signal-desktop_5.11.0_arm64.deb`.
+This is the signed release for `5.11.0`, `builds/release/signal-desktop_5.11.0_arm64.deb`.

 ## Usage:
 1. Build with docker: `sudo ./buildscript.sh`, it takes about 3.5 hours.